 Launched in 2016, Helsinki's shared-bike scheme, City Bikes (www.hsl.fi/citybikes), has some 1500 bikes at 150 stations citywide.
 Bikes are €5/10 for a day/week pass; the first 30 minutes are free, then it's €1 for each additional 30 minutes per ride.
 Register online.

 Local ferries serve Suomenlinna and Helsinki Zoo, among other island destinations.

 Most visitors won't need to use buses, which serve the northern suburbs, Espoo and Vantaa.

 Parking meters in the city centre cost up to €8 per hour, but most are free on Sundays.
 There are several well-indicated underground car parks.

 Car-hire companies have offices in the city as well as at the airport:

 Sixt Located in Kallio.

-DIY Tram Tours
+Feature: DIY Tram Tours